space-wizards/docs/src/en/general-development/codebase-info/pull-request-guidelines.md

 - Large new features and comprehensive reworks to existing large features (ie antags or anything that could be considered a subdepartment unto itself), should first be [proposed and accepted in abstract](../feature-proposals.md) before you start working on actually implementing it.

+- Read the [Freezes and Restrictions issue](https://github.com/space-wizards/space-station-14/issues/8524) and make sure your PR does not interfere with anything or requires special requirements.

 ## Content

 - **Make separate PRs for feature changes, bug fixes, and cleanup/refactors.** This makes changes easier to review, reduces conflicts, and also easier to revert if something goes wrong.